SSO Mappings

 Overview

-This guide explains how SAML authentication works in the system, with particular focus on role assignments and user management.
+This guide explains how SAML authentication works in the system, focusing on role assignments and user management.

 Role assignment behavior